 6. Greet people and introduce themselves to others.

-7. Exchange personal information, such as age, birthday, nationality and hobbies.
+7. Exchange personal information, such as name, age, birthday, and nationality.

 8. Talk about family members, parents’ occupations and pets.

 9. Tell time, date and day of the week.